 If you want something upscale, Gordon Ramsay Steak at Paris Las Vegas delivers both flavor and drama.
 Or go for a quirky dinner show like Tournament of Kings at Excalibur, which combines jousting, cheering, and hearty medieval-style food.
 Reservations are smart, especially on weekends.
 Vegas dining goes beyond your typical tourist trap—you’ll leave full, satisfied, and probably already planning your next meal.

-9. Explore the Wonders at AREA15
+12. Explore immersive art at AREA15

 AREA15 is where immersive art, tech, and nightlife collide.
 Just a short ride off the Strip, this massive warehouse-like venue is packed with interactive attractions that feel like a crossover between a theme park and a gallery.
 The most famous exhibit is Meow Wolf’s Omega Mart, a trippy supermarket filled with hidden passageways, surreal rooms, and mind-bending narratives that kept me wandering for over an hour.